- Pharrell’s hat raises $44, 100 in eBay auction

-When you have the whole world looking at you, why not do something GREAT with all the attention?
+Pharrell had the whole world looking at him, so he decided to do something GREAT with all the attention.

 In Pharrell’s case, this would be using fashion and music to help less fortunate youth.

-When you use your interests to help a living thing you’re interested in, giving is easy, lasting and personally meaningful.
+When you use your interests to help a living thing you’re interested in, giving is easy, meaningful and the experience is lasting.

-As a teacher myself, I know that students do what we all do so often: Procrastinate!
+As a teacher, I know that students do what we all do so often: procrastinate.

-Participating teachers have reported back that students who use Who Is NOBODY? to help them figure out where they want to spend their Mandatory Community Hours do at least twice the number of hours because they have such a positive experience.
+Participating teachers have reported that students who use Who Is NOBODY? to figure out where they want to invest their Mandatory Community Hours, do at least twice the number of outreach hours because they have such a positive experience.

-Who Is NOBODY? supports students in picking a personally meaningful place to volunteer, so they meet people they find interesting and do things they find interesting.
-A place they feel a sense of purpose and belonging.
+Who Is NOBODY? supports students in picking a personally meaningful place to volunteer, so they meet like-minded people who are involved in things they find engaging.
+Then the whole experience gives them a sense of purpose and belonging.

 Don’t we all want to feel the way Norm did every time he went to Cheers?

-So well done to Pharrell and Arby’s for setting an A+ example.
+Well done Pharrell and Arby’s for setting an A+ example.